Diana (1840 ship): Trapped in the ice

 In 1866, while on a whaling expedition in Baffin Bay, Diana became frozen in the ice, where it was trapped for over six months.
 The ship's captain, 64-year-old John Gravill, and many of the crew died.
 The diary of the ship's doctor, Charles Edward Smith, was published in the book From the Deep of the Sea.
 (ISBN 0-87021-932-4).
-After the death of the Gravill, the ice-master George Clarke takes command of the ship and William Lofley navigates the Diana to Lerwick.
+After the death of Gravill, the ice-master George Clarke took command of the ship and William Lofley navigated the Diana to Lerwick.
 There is a memorial fountain to Dianas return from the ice in the town of Lerwick in the Shetland Islands, as many of the crew originated from the islands and all the deceased except the captain were buried there.
 Charles Smith's services and heroism were recognised by the award of a set of surgical instruments from the Board of Trade.
 Captain Gravill's body was taken back to Hull, and his funeral was attended by an estimated fifteen thousand people.